 When I pledge to St. John’s Cathedral, how is my gift used?

 Our annual budget is based on the success of our pledge drive.
 Pledged gifts cover clergy and staff salaries, office supplies, communication, facilities maintenance and utilities, our annual 10 percent payment to the Diocese of Florida, youth and parish programs, music, special events and outreach.
-Outreach accounts for approximately 10 percent of budgeted operating expenses, and includes support of St. Mary’s Mission Church, the Cathedral School and Early Learning Center, the Cathedral Residences, Volunteers in Medicine, and the Clara White Mission, to name just a few.
+Outreach accounts for approximately 12 percent of budgeted operating expenses.
+Our Outreach Council decides what organizations we will support each year.
+Some of the support we have provided over the years includes support of St. Mary’s Mission Church, the Cathedral School and Early Learning Center, the Cathedral Residences, Family Promise, and the Clara White Mission, to name just a few.

 What is the annual operating budget of St. John’s Cathedral?

 This year’s annual operating budget of St. John’s Cathedral is $1,726,568.